elwinhe/ultimateapplybot/README.md

-# Elwin's Trial Project: Outlook Email Scanner + Forwarder
+# Outlook Email Scanner + Forwarder by Elwin He

 This project is a robust, production-ready application designed to read and filter emails from Microsoft Outlook accounts, process them based on specific criteria, and archive them as `.eml` files in an S3 bucket, along with a reference to the S3 in the metadata saved in postgres.
 It is built with a scalable, multi-user architecture using FastAPI for the API layer and Celery for background task processing.
 It follows a clean architecture approach to allow for easier testing, scaling, and maintainability